Kyrgyzstan

 Seven-day REPO rate, year’s average

-The round of interest rate cuts could continue in 2023 as inflationary pressures ease
+The round of interest rate cuts could start in second half of 2024 as inflationary pressures ease

 KGS/USD exchange rate, year’s average